HIGH PERFORMANCE CLUSTER COMPUTING

 -All processors share all the global resources available

--Single copy of the OS runs on these systems
+-Single copy of the OS runs on these systems.

 #CC-NUMA